 It’s that time of year up here in Northwestern PA it’s seed starting time for our summer gardens.
-Yes, it is officially time to get those seeds into their growing trays so our plants are the right size come Memorial Day.
-This is just about when we put our plants out into our gardens.
-Now, if you have not yet tried your hand at starting tomato plants from seed it’s so much easier than you think.
+Yes, it is officially time to get those seeds into their growing trays so our plants are the right size come Memorial Day or planting day wherever you live.
+Up north, Memorial day is when we are pretty safe to put our plants out into our gardens.
+Since our growing time is shorter than our southern friends we need to get a jump on things by starting our seeds indoors.
+If you have not yet tried your hand at starting tomato plants from seed it’s so much easier than you think.

 And it’s a great way to start a garden from scratch and really ensure you know the exact source of your food.